 Whether you lounge on the silky smooth bays of Costa del Sud or walk barefoot on the dunes of Costa Verde, it is sure that you will never like to go back.

 Whether you choose country or coast, go fast or slow, Sardinia is one of the best European destinations in November for island adventures.
-The sea is honestly alluring, and divers can find the impeccable shipwrecks while diving off the Cagliari’s coast.
+The sea is honestly alluring, and divers can find impeccable shipwrecks while diving off the Cagliari’s coast.

 The Principality of Liechtenstein is an alpine, small German-speaking nation sandwiched between Austria and Switzerland.
-It is the last ruin of the Holy Roman Empire and an independent country which has very close connections to Switzerland.
+It is the last ruin of the Holy Roman Empire and an independent country that has very close connections to Switzerland.

 It houses some of the amazingly beautiful hilly scenery and a very high living standard.
 Vaduz, the capital of the principality, is a modern city and a leading center of international finance and commerce.